Texas Well Water Map

 You're walking 40 acres outside Fredericksburg with a client.
 Before the offer goes in, you type the address into Texas Well Water Map.

-The site is near Luckenbach, and the map shows a 5 mi² geoblock near the property has a 78% drilling success rate — meaning 78% of wells drilled in that geoblock pump more than 5 gallons per minute for more than 8 hours.
-It also means 22% of drilling projects in that geoblock don't succeed.
+The site is near Luckenbach, and the map shows a 5-mile area near the property has a 78% drilling success rate — meaning 78% of wells drilled in that area pump more than 5 gallons per minute for more than 8 hours.
+It also means 22% of drilling projects in that area don't succeed.

-The same geoblock shows the depths of successful wells nearby, which helps you budget for the cost of a new well before the offer goes in.
+Scale it down to half a mile.
+The map shows the depths of successful wells nearby, which helps you budget for the cost of a new well before the offer goes in.

 Five miles is a region.
 Half a mile is a property.
 Either way, you walk into the conversation with the data the area has on record — not a guess.